The difference between growth and scaling and why it matters

 Scaling a company

-The main distinction between scale and growth is that scale is accomplished by raising income without posing a major expense.
+The main distinction between scale and growth is that scale is accomplished by raising income without posing a significant expense.
 Costs should only rise gradually, if at all, as consumers and revenue expand rapidly.

 Unfortunately, there is no easy route to effective scaling, as then every other person would be running a multi-million-dollar business.
 However, there are a few considerations to consider.

-Scaleups vs. startups
+Scaleups vs startups

 These are additional terms that are also often misunderstood.
 Let’s look at how does a scaleup differs from a startup, something you already undoubtedly understand?

-This seems to go against our prior definition of "scaling," which is an increase in income without a corresponding increase in investment.
+This seems to go against our prior definition of “scaling,” which is an increase in income without a corresponding increase in investment.
 However, a scaleup will only require a linear or minimal investment to add exponential growth if it is effective.
-Essentially, a scaleup will expand faster than was previously conceivable if it can open up new markets and connect with new consumers.
+Essentially, a scaleup will expand faster than was conceivable if it can open new markets and connect with new consumers.

 Important issues for scaleups